polychromatic/polychromatic-docs/pages/openrazer.md

 ### I'm getting an error when setting an option!

-While Polychromatic would love everything to "just work", inevitably, bugs slip through as developers doesn't have real hardware to verify.
+While we'd love everything to "just work", inevitably, bugs slip through as we don't have all the hardware to verify.

 Before reporting an issue: